REALTOR RESOURCES: MONTHLY HOME MAINTENANCE TIPS

 Make sure to check the caulking on all windows, doors, attic entrances, recessed lights, and electrical panels/outlets to ensure they are all sealed properly.

 If you want to go the full mile you can have a professional seal and insulate your air ducts to help even more.
 Though it can cost anywhere from $400-$1,000 for a pro’s help, you can offset the cost with savings up to 30% on your monthly utility bill.

 August – Preventing Infestations

 End-of-summer pests can create a real problem for homeowners, especially if you don’t start treatment right away.
-Here are three of the main ones you need to be concerned about:
+Here are three of the main ones to be concerned about:

 - Wasp activity peaks in late summer, and if they find shelter on your property they can make outdoor time pretty painful.
 Check for nests regularly if you’re seeing more wasps than make sense, and if you find one call the pros in right away.
 Though removal can cost anywhere between $100-$400, it’s probably worth avoiding the stings yourself.

 - Everyone knows these bugs can carry some pretty nasty stuff, never mind making you itch all over.
 Check your lawn and gutters for standing water and remove it quickly to prevent hot spots.
 You can also spray for mosquitos (and wasps!), which should lessen the amount you have to deal with.

 - July was swarm season, so this is the month where many people find out they’ve got termites.
 Have a professional check your bait traps to confirm whether or not you’ve got an infestation, and make sure your termite bond is active to prevent problems and protect you if you do get one.
 You should also make sure any wood mulch in garden beds isn’t going right up to your brick siding; mulch is a great food source for termites, and if it’s beside your home it can lead them right in.